 Horse Riding and Wildlife Conservation

-During this two week equine volunteer project, you will experience the best of our amazing rhino and elephant conservation programme.
-You will be part of an integrated approach to the protection of endangered rhino and elephant and contribute to conservancy management on horse back.
-All this, riding in small group of no more than four.
+During this one or two week equine volunteer project, you will experience the best of our amazing rhino and elephant conservation programme.
+Volunteers need to be experienced riders to attend the horse project, comfortable with walk, trot and canter on a fresh horse in wide open spaces.
+You will be part of an integrated approach to the protection of endangered rhino and elephant and contribute to conservancy management on horseback.
+All this, riding in a small group of no more than four.
 This is a true way to experience the African bush and make a real difference to animals in need whilst exploring beautiful Zimbabwe.
+You can join for longer by adding on the wildlife project at £800 per week before or after your riding experience.

 Combine horse riding safaris with rhino, cheetah and elephant conservation work